Graviton-Code-Editor/website/docs/guides/building.md

 git clone https://github.com/Graviton-Code-Editor/Graviton-App.git --depth 1
 ```

-There are 2 different branches:
+There are 3 different branches:

-- Master: daily source (default).
+- `master`: daily source (default).
-- Stable: this doesn't mean it's ready to be released as stable build , but it doesn't have that many bugs, it's more stable overall.
+- `stable`: this doesn't mean it's ready to be released as stable build , but it doesn't have that many bugs, it's more stable overall.
-- 1.3.0: it refers to the old Graviton source code.
+- `1.3.0`: it refers to the old Graviton source code.

 ## Install dependencies